auticus/Unity3rdPersonDemo/Assets/Code/ReadMe.txt

 >> Min Distance - changed to 0 to prevent jittering Once this has been added - colissions etc are just handled for us.

+!!
+OF IMPORTANT NOTE - Use of Character Controller vs the Rigid Body / Physics which most other people use - Character Controller requires writing your own physics !!

 INTERACT WITH MOVEMENT CODE TO BLEND WITH ANIMATION Mixamo animations will actually move the model.
 We don't want that.
 Open up the Running animation.
 Remove any keyframes that modify the Z position.